How to Write Website Copy That SELLS: Guide for Founders

 See?
 Written with an actual strategy, focused on their audience, and crystal clear.

-How I can help you 1:1
+How I can help you 1:1 and write website copy for your business

 I hope my guide on how to write your website copy was useful!

-But yeah, I can’t deny that it’s A LOT of work
+But yeah, I can’t deny that it’s A LOT of work.

-So, if you’d rather leave it to a professional instead of wasting weeks on trial and error, check out the 🧲Magnetic Message & Web Copy Makeover
+So, if you’d rather leave it to a professional instead of wasting weeks on trial and error, check out the 🧲Magnetic Message & Web Copy Makeover✨

 With my brand messaging and website copywriting offer, you’ll get: